erodozer/OpenKoikatsuPlugins/README.md

 ### OK.TopMe

 Allows the AI to take charge of things in the bedroom.
 Different positions and actions are chosen automatically, allowing for a more passive experience.

+This will even juggle new positions added with [AnimationLoader](https://github.com/IllusionMods/AnimationLoader)

 ### OK.Immersion